-If you’ve been following the presidential race and know anything about Donald Trump, you probably know that his family business is built on real-estate.
-And lately, there’s a lot of buzz about how Trump’s real estate businesses strategically applied the tax code to minimize taxes owed.
+If you’ve been following the presidential race and know anything about Donald Trump, you probably know that his family business is built on rental property investing.
+Well, it’s really more of a clever name-marketing scheme.
+But there’s no denying his real estate businesses have savily applied the tax code to minimize taxes owed.

 I got into rental properties almost four years ago.
 A friend of mine had already started a real estate empire of four duplexes.
 He created his little empire over the span of about four years, while working a full time job and supporting a family.